awesto/django-shop/example/docker-files/README.md

 docker start demo-shop-polymorphic-initial
 ```

-It may take some time until the container is ready, because beforehand the full-text search index
+It may take some time until the container is ready, because beforehand the shop must be initialized
-must be build.
+and the full-text search index must be build.

 Locate the IP address of your docker machine.
 Here we use 192.168.99.100, but depending your host's
 operating system, run: